"Live In Peace" Lyrics

 The Anthem of the Yukon Experience, Vancouver Olypmics 2010

-Watch the music video on YouTube.
-Come soon to iTunes; keep watching!
+Now available on iTunes!
 Visit The Yukon Experience for more information.
 The lyrics:

 Live in Peace